Locating Rodney Graham

 History in loops

-History is really important to Rodney’s work.
-Many of his works take place in other time periods, and they are meticulously created through costume, elaborate sets, even down to recreations of newspapers from the 1950s or 60s in the background of a picture set in that era.
+History is very important to Rodney’s work.
+Many of his works take place in other time periods, and they are meticulously created through costumes and elaborate sets.
+This meticulousness led him to recreate newspapers from the 1950s or 1960s, for the background of a picture set in that era.
 The settings and subjects of his photographs and videos range from 19th-century Paris to a desert island to the post-war period and the 1970s.

-Also, very important is the loop.
-The loop was very generative for him, and many of his works take the format of the loop as both structure and content.
-One of his most important films, Vexation Island (1997), which was shown when he represented Canada at the Venice Biennale in 1997, is a loop, creating a seamless link between beginning and end.
-He also created works on film that use the technology of a looper, making the apparatus of film a part of the work.
+Equally significant to his work is the loop.
+The loop was very generative for him, and many of his works adopt the format of the loop as both structure and content.
+One of his most important films, Vexation Island (1997), which was shown when he represented Canada at the Venice Biennale in 1997, is a loop.
+It created a seamless connection between the beginning and the end.
+He also created works on film that utilize the technology of a looper, making the apparatus of film a part of the work.

 He loved shopping

-One thing that people maybe don't know is that Rodney loved to go shopping.
-While it might seem like a slight thing to say, it’s important to mention because costuming plays an crucial role in creating a convincing character in his works Starting in the 1990s, he performed in his photographs and films, and every character, whether a dandy, a cowboy, a mid-century artist or a chef - is defined by great sets and clothes.
-Through these works, there is a critical framing of male characters, and many of them are archetypes of masculinity.
-Through these works, he was critically thinking about how we create identity in our culture, how we perform and project differently with every new outfit we put on.
-This aspect of Rodney’s work couldn’t be more suited to our social media era, where we understand intuitively how much identity can be constructed and is malleable.
-And photography as a medium is complicit in how we can craft fictitious identities.
+One thing that people may not know is that Rodney loved to go shopping.
+While it might seem like a slight thing to say, it’s important to mention because costuming plays a crucial role in creating convincing characters for his works Starting in the 1990s, he performed in his photographs and films, and every character, whether a dandy, a cowboy, a mid-century artist or a chef, is defined by great sets and clothes.
+In these works, there is a critical framing of male characters, many of whom are archetypes of masculinity.
+Through these works, he was critically thinking about how we create identity in our culture, how we perform and project differently with each new outfit we put on.
+This aspect of Rodney’s work couldn’t be more suited to our social media era, where we intuitively understand how identity can be constructed and is malleable.
+Photography as a medium is complicit in how we can craft fictitious identities.

 Eva Respini will be in conversation at the AGO with Adam Welch on Friday, May 16.
 Book your free ticket to the talk here.
 See the artistry of Rodney Graham, on view now as part of Light Years: The Phil Lind Gift on Level 2 of the AGO.